SSShawnJ/Tensorflow_With_MPI_on_Nvidia_TX2_Wheel/distributed_mpi/README.md

 - You can switch device between 'cpu' and 'gpu'

 On 44323 and 44324:
-5. Do part 1 in important notes.
+5. Do point 1 in important notes.

 ## 4 Devices
 ### MNIST